smolck/rwssp/README.md

 # App Design

-I take no credit for this app's design; all credit goes to [Christopher Hagedon](https://github.com/Robotboy897) (email: chrishagedon@gmail.com).
+I take no credit for this app's design; all credit goes to [Christopher Hagedon](https://github.com/Robotboy897).
 This app wouldn't be possible without the incredible work he's doing and has put in!

 # Running the App